Tiledmedia’s Solutions Rely on Standards

 Differences Between ClearVR and Current Standards

 - Efficiency: ClearVR can reduce bitrate requirement by a factor of up to 5 when compared to full-sphere streaming; current standards reach about a factor of two.
+In other words, ClearVR uses less than half the bandwidth of MPEG OMAF.

 - Flexibility: With a single representation, ClearVR can cater to all HMDs and various types of flat screens, regardless of their viewport angle.
 With a fully standards-based solution, the content distributor needs to provide separate representations for each viewport angle – again a significant cost factor.